Privacy Policy

 Correction

-To ensure the quality and accuracy of the information we publish, we limit the information we collect and take steps to verify identified and reported breaches.
+To ensure the quality and accuracy of the information we publish, we limit the information we collect that we upload to HIBP after we take steps to verify identified and reported breaches and that we collect directly from you.
 Once we receive personal information known to be involved in a verified data breach, the information cannot be changed retroactively.

 Sensitive data breaches